-- 393. Whilst most other impacts of the development are capable of being mitigated to an acceptable level, or would even give rise to planning benefits, there would also be other harm in the form of landscape and visual harm and loss of agricultural land (the harm to designated heritage assets should not be "double counted"). - 394.
-The Proposed Development would, however, deliver a package of benefits which Officers are satisfied amount to VSC when taken together.
-A schedule which sets out the weight that Officers have afforded each component of the VSC case considered above, and how this compares to the weight attributed to the corresponding component of the VSC case considered by the Secretary of State, is appended to this Report to support Members' consideration of the Proposed Development. - 395.
-The cumulative benefits that would arise because of the development would clearly and significantly outweigh all harm identified. - 396.
-Officers have concluded that there remains a particularly strong and unique case for the grant of planning permission. - 397.
-This case is stronger for the Proposed Development than it was for the Consented Scheme as a consequence of the amendments which have been made to the proposals and the passage of time, whereby economic disparities have only deepened and the housing delivery issues have continued. - 398.
-The proposed development would have a positive and transformational effect on Bolton and the wider Greater Manchester region, and it is a genuinely unique opportunity to secure long-lasting and wide-ranging benefits. - 399.
+- 373. The Proposed Development would, however, deliver a package of benefits which Officers are satisfied amount to VSC when taken together. - 374.
+The cumulative benefits that would arise because of the development would clearly and significantly outweigh all harm identified. - 375.
+The proposed development would have a positive and transformational effect on Bolton and the wider Greater Manchester region, and it is a genuinely unique opportunity to secure long-lasting and wide-ranging benefits. - 376.
 A key component of the VSC case is that the proposed golf resort is selected to host the Ryder Cup.
-Without the benefits that would accrue from hosting the Ryder Cup, VSC would not exist. - 400.
+Without the benefits that would accrue from hosting the Ryder Cup, VSC would not exist. - 377.
 It is therefore recommended that any permission is conditional upon the Applicant entering into a planning obligation which restricts development that can take place at the Site until such time as hosting rights have been confirmed.
 This was the approach which was adopted by the Secretary of State when he granted planning permission for the Consented Scheme and the obligation in the Section 106 Agreement will mirror the drafting that he previously found to be acceptable.
 Officers are satisfied the Section 106 Agreement is a robust means by which the Council can control development with this objective in mind.